ApptivaAG/apptiva-webpage/README.md

 To test and review an update make a Pull Request on Github.
 A preview will be built on netlify, which you can share.

+After changes of routes or usage of fonts run `npm run preload-fonts` to have the correct fonts be preloaded via http2.

 To make a change to the live page apptiva.ch just git commit/push to the master branch.
 A new version will be built automatically and deployed to netlify.

 ## Author blog post